 Negotiating the buyer agent fee is one of the most misunderstood yet most important aspects of any residential transaction.
 CAARE homebuyers can benefit by thousands of dollars by just using our list.

 In order to be included on our LIST, at the very least, buyer brokers will need to discount the fee that they would normally receive from the seller by the typical 25% they would pay out for a referral.
-Those who advertise a higher discount will be allowed to publish that information on our web site.
+Those who advertise a higher discount will be allowed to publish that information on our website.
 In addition, brokers must be willing to set a fixed fee or commission upfront and be willing to reduce that fee even more if the seller offers less than the negotiated amount.
-Any overages being offered by the seller or the seller's broker must be passed on to the buyer in the form of a rebate or price reduction of the house.
+Any overages being offered by the seller or the seller’s broker must be passed on to the buyer in the form of a rebate or price reduction of the house.

-One of the things we're trying to eliminate are the secret bonuses that sellers or their brokers often offer to buyer brokers.
+One of the things we’re trying to eliminate is the secret bonuses that sellers or their brokers often offer to buyer brokers.
 We believe that when a seller broker pays a bonus to the buyer broker that completely miss-aligns the financial interests of the buyer broker and creates an insurmountable financial conflict of interest.

 No administrative fees or other junk fees allowed either.
 And we reserve the right to exclude agents from our list.
 Commissions are supposed to be negotiable (it is the law), but buyers rarely are given an opportunity to negotiate those commissions.
 If buyers ask, they are often told not to worry about it, “the seller will pay for it.”
 The buyer broker’s commission is possibly the most important fee to be negotiated in the transaction.
 It is extremely detrimental to buyers to allow the seller to determine how much the buyer broker gets paid.
 And agents who keep their buyers in the dark about their fees are not just acting badly, they’re acting illegally.